Live Cattle Futures

-Live cattle futures are widely-traded commodities futures contracts, referring to cattle (cows) that have reached the requisite weight for slaughter, or about 600 to 800 pounds, which takes about six to ten months.
-At this point, they are transferred to feedlots and they will be considered feeder cattle, traded as feeder cattle futures.
+Live cattle futures are widely-traded commodities futures contracts, referring to cattle (cows) that have reached the requisite weight for slaughter, or about 1000 to 1300 pounds, which takes about six to ten months.

 Live cattle futures began trading in 1964 on the Chicago Mercantile Exchange (CME) as a non-storable commodity futures product.